 Why is it called Ammonite Falls?

 Ammonite Falls is Nanaimo's most significant waterfall, which is why it's so popular.
 The name comes from the many fossils found in the area over the years, the largest of which was found in 2012.
 Fossils also inhabit the layers of sedimentary rock found around the waterfall itself.
-People have found small fossils lying in the creek bed as well.
-If you do happen to find one, please leave it in place.

 Over the last few years, the RDN has significantly improved the trail.
 What was once a confusing walk is now a carefully marked trail with tons of signage.
 If you follow the signs, you can't possibly get lost.